 Anya: When Lucy cracks out our fastest song, ‘DIY’ (about being self-sufficient in a capitalist patriarchy) at 260 BPM with a wicked glint in her eye.
 I usually get heartburn during that song, but the crowds seem to love that one!

-Dream Nails perform on Southbank Centre’s Riverside Terrace as part of Disco Loco on Sunday 18 August.
-Their ‘family-friendly’ performance is scheduled for 3pm and will be BSL interpreted.
-Bring your punk kids.
+Dream Nails performed in Southbank Centre’s The Clore Ballroom as part of Disco Loco on Sunday 18 August.